 Operational risk is the risk of either a loss or negative impact to the Bank arising from inadequate or failed internal processes, people and systems or from external events.
-It also includes legal risk, model risk, third party risk, information security risk (including cybercrime), fraud risk and conduct risk.
+It also includes third party risk, information security risk (including cybercrime), fraud risk and conduct risk.